 After Laure, Taïka and Amélie, we present Mathieu Boisclair, project manager for the new Memento platform (formerly called H-MTL).
 Find out more about his background, missions and more in the interview below!

-Héritage Montréal and you
+Héritage Montréal you

 Can you introduce yourself quickly (your studies, your background...)?